Why did you pursue your graduate studies at the University of Waterloo?

 The second reason I chose to come to UWaterloo is because of the university's internationally recognized hands-on and experiential learning approach.
 UWaterloo is the only University (that I know of) that offers two paid co-op placements to PhD students.
 I know it will give me an opportunity to make long-lasting connections not only in academia but also outside academia.

 Describe your research and what makes you passionate about it

-Tell us about what activities, groups, events you are involved in
+Tell us about where you are from

 What campus services have you accessed and how have they been useful to your academics or your well-being as a student?